brassica-collective/handbook/content/brassica/handbook/Howtos/handbook_editing.md

 In the main terminal window:
 1. check the status of the changes you have made to the branch (`git status`),
 2. stage your changes (`git add .`), and
-3. commit your changes with a descriptive message about the major thing you changed (`git commit -m [message]`)
+3. commit your changes with a descriptive message about the major thing you changed (`git commit -m "some-message"`)

 ### Share updates
 1. check for any updates by others on the same branch (`git pull`)